 A portfolio lender will also want you to have all your accounts and money in their bank.
 This is usually not a big issue for most people since a portfolio lender will have very competitive programs and products that align with the larger national banks.
 The better the relationship you build with a portfolio lender the better loans you will get.

-How does lender save deals?
+How can a portfolio lender save real estate deals?

 I have sold many houses in my career that were owned by HUD or a bank.
 They have very specific rules when selling their homes, and not all lenders know those rules.
 HUD is very clear they will make no repairs on homes and the buyer cannot turn on the water for inspections or an appraisal if the pipes do not hold air pressure.
 HUD discloses if the pipes hold pressure on their website on every HUD home for sale.
 We ran into problems all the time with lenders and real estate agents who did not realize they could not turn the water on until the bid was accepted and they were trying to complete an inspection.